dmgatti/rna-seq-lesson/_episodes/07-functional-enrichment.md

 ## 1.2 Over Representation Analysis (ORA)

-Over Representation Analysis is searching for biological functions or pathways that are enriched in a list obtained through experimental studies compared to the complete list of functions/pathways.
+Over Representation Analysis involves searching for biological functions or pathways that are enriched in a list obtained through experimental studies compared to the complete list of functions/pathways.

-Usually, ORA makes use of so-called gene ontologies (abbreviated GO) where each gene receives one or multiple layers of information on their function, cellular localization, etc.
+Usually, ORA makes use of so-called gene ontologies (abbreviated "GO"") where each gene is assigned to one or more categories based on their biological process, function, cellular location, etc.

-The ORA analysis rely on this mathematical equation to compute a p-value for a given gene set classified under a certain GO.
+ORA analysis relies upon the following equation to compute a p-value for a given gene set classified under a certain GO.

 Source: [Wikipedia](https://en.wikipedia.org/wiki/Hypergeometric_distribution)